Migration laws and policies often create barriers and inequalities for migrant women.

-- Irregular entry.
-Finally, entering a country without the required documentation is another route through which migrant women can become undocumented.
-Efforts to detect, arrest and deter undocumented migrants often ignore human rights and protection needs.
-Women travelling through unofficial channels face particular discrimination, risks and barriers to obtain justice.
-This has resulted in high levels of impunity for violence and assault.
+Entering a country without the required documentation is another route through which women can become undocumented.
+Efforts to detect, arrest and deter irregular entry often ignore human rights and protection needs, and fail to address the systemic factors that lead people to migrate in this way.

 - Recognise the rights of all migrant women – as women, first and foremost